 The financial statements, except for cash flow information, have been prepared using the accrual basis of accounting.
-The financial statements have been prepared on a historical cost basis, except for certain assets and liabilities measured at fair value, as explained in the accounting policies below.
+The financial statements have been prepared on a historical cost basis except for debt and equity financial assets (including derivative financial instruments) that have been measured at fair value either through other comprehensive income or profit or loss, certain classes of property, plant and equipment and investment properties, as explained in the accounting policies below.
 Historical cost is generally based on the fair values of the consideration given in exchange for assets.
 Except where stated, no allowance is made for the effect of changing prices on the results or the financial position.
 The financial statements are presented in Australian dollars.